GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 ```

-**To assign these roles, you can execute the Bash script iam-setup.sh present in the dmt**
+**To assign these roles, you can execute the Bash script iam-setup.sh present in the root directory**

 ```